g0orx/SDTVer050.0/README.md

 # SDTVer050.0

+This version has the Bearing and BodePlotter code included.

-Latest SDTVer050.0 with G0ORX MCP23017 Front Panel Code
+Latest SDTVer050.0 with G0ORX MCP23017 Front Panel Code and Kenwood TS-2000 CAT interface.

-MyConfigurationFile.h has define of G0ORX_FRONTPANEL.
+MyConfigurationFile.h has define of G0ORX_FRONTPANEL and G0ORX_CAT.

-Note this version has Bearing and BodePlotter disabled as I ran into some memory problems.

-I will be updating the code to include the Kenwood TS-2000 CAT Interface and FM Mod/Demod in the next few days.
+Note that this MCP23017 Front Panel Code support the K9HZ Version of the Front Panel and encoders.

+I have also made some other small changes to get some small changes to increase the stack memory.

+To build this version configure the IDE as:

+Tools->Optimize->Fatser with LTO

+Tools->USB Type->Dual Serial

+The memory Usage with these options set and both G0ORX_FRONTPANEL and G0ORX_CAT enabled now looks like:

+   FLASH: code:274516, data:93624, headers:8684   free for files:7749640
+   RAM1: variables:200864, code:256936, padding:5208   free for local variables:61280
+   RAM2: variables:454272  free for malloc/new:70016